openmapchest/openmapchest-map-build-guide/README.md

 **NOTE** Other Geofabrik regions work as well.

-## Prepare TIGER data for better address search in US maps
+## Prepare TIGER data for better address search - US only, optional

 This step is optional but does produce better results for the address search in US maps.